danReynolds/Personal-Site/_posts/2020-05-04-Apollo-3-Client-Cache.md

 But since it operates on references, it requires more knowledge of how the cache works to be done correctly.
 A user needs to know that the new employee created must be turned into a reference in order to be stored.

----

-### That's it for now!
+## That's all for now!

-That's a first dive into how the cache works and how we can use that knowledge to better take advantage of the new features exposed in Apollo 3.
+This has been a first dive into how the cache works and how we can use that knowledge to better take advantage of the new features exposed in Apollo 3.
+Next up we'll talk about the new cache eviction API for managing cached entities.